What is egress filtering and why use it?

 Deep-dive into Egress Security & Filtering

 AWS VPCs provide NAT gateways but they have native AWS IP address limitations, and therefore egress traffic filtering can help mitigate data exfiltration from network assets.
 A Deny-All outbound policy, packet filters or firewall rule ensures nothing leaves the network without explicit permission, except those services identified in the egress traffic enforcement policy.
 The administrator can access the network and systems through granular restrictive rules.
 Limiting the addresses allowed to send data to the internet by configuring a policy that prevents IP spoofing which would allow the only source addresses from the IP network numbers assigned to pass the firewall in the internal network.
-Appropriate subnet masks should be applied to only pass traffic from address spaces that are actually used and block traffic from any private addresses from being forwarded over your internet circuit.
+Appropriate subnet masks should be applied to only pass traffic from address spaces that are used and block traffic from any private addresses from being forwarded over your internet circuit.
 Any network segments or VLANs that have no business establishing a network connection to internet servers should be blocked.
 Destination addresses that are listed in the DROP (Don’t route or peer) or BGP filter lists should not create any outbound connections.
 Web proxy performs URL and content filtering for HTTP to only allow outbound connections through the firewall from the proxies.
 For firewalls that negotiate and exchange PPP over Ethernet, blocking routing protocols at the firewall is essential.

 Best Practices for Egress Filtering